petergjh/python_cheat_sheet/README.md

 why python

-Life is long and hard, so python with less code is better than more.
+Life is short and hard, so python with less code is better than more.